cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ```

 ### Code
-Most pull requests opened against the `ThoughtWorks-Cleantech/cloud-carbon-footprint` repository include changes to either the Typescript/React code in the client/ folder, the Typescript code in the server/ folder, the documentation or jest tests in the spec/ folder.
+Most pull requests opened against the `ThoughtWorks-Cleantech/cloud-carbon-footprint` repository include changes to either the Typescript/React code in the client/ folder, the Typescript code in the server/ folder or the documentation.

 #### Linting
 - We are using `eslint` and `prettier` in the project